10 Best Golf Simulators For Home – 2023 Reviews & Buying Guide

 Room dimensions of 9 ft high x 12 ft wide x 16 ft deep are recommended.
 Get your longest club out (usually driver) and make sure you can make a full swing unimpeded.

-We love this simulator package for home use because the studio is well-made with great aesthetics, and the ST+ launch monitor offers an unbelievable amount of value for the price.
+We love this simulator package for home use because the studio is well-made with great aesthetics, and the ST+ launch monitor packs tremendous value.

 However, the original SkyTrak SIG10 package, which used to be featured here, is still very viable because it’s $1000 cheaper and still provides all the data parameters needed for a full simulator experience.